|RS PZM History||Other Mods||Photo Gallery||Uneeda Audio's PZM Preamp Kit||Price List||More Photos|

 Washington State residents must pay retail sales tax, which is based on your place of residence.
 In the absence of this knowledge, we will charge 10% sales tax (yeah, it's that high, but we don't have a state income tax), which is the rate in effect in Sammamish, WA.

 For a price, we can supply completely assembled preamps, made to your order.
 This usually takes about 4-weeks.
 See the price list for more details.

 One of the completed boards shows phoenix connector blocks mounted on the board.
 These are an alternate way to get the wiring off of the board.
 They are not included in the kit.
-They are $7 per pair if they are ordered with the kit.
+They are $3.50 each if they are ordered with the kit.

 Click the pictures to enlarge them.